EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/README.md

 Any downloaded GEO datasets are not redistributed with this repository and must be obtained from NCBI GEO.

+___

+**TRACE-CpG** is an open, version-controlled resource for systematically identifying, harmonising and analysing CpG-level DNA methylation (DNAm) concordance between matched human brain and peripheral tissues.

+The project brings together currently fragmented cross-tissue DNAm resources into a common database, enabling comparison of concordance estimates across studies, peripheral tissues, brain regions and DNAm platforms.

+The TRACE-CpG project will involve:

+1. a systematic identification and screening workflow for eligible studies and datasets;
+2. a harmonised CpG-level database of brain–peripheral DNAm concordance estimates;
+3. reproducible pipelines for data acquisition, processing, annotation and analysis;
+4. analyses of the magnitude, tissue specificity and reproducibility of cross-tissue DNAm concordance; and
+5. an interactive web application for querying and visualising the resulting resource.

+## Scientific rationale

+DNA methylation is strongly tissue- and cell-type-dependent, yet peripheral tissues such as blood, saliva and buccal samples are frequently used in human studies of brain-related phenotypes because brain tissue is generally inaccessible in living individuals.

+Several studies have therefore measured DNAm in matched brain and peripheral tissues and estimated CpG-level cross-tissue correlations.
+Existing resources differ in their sample populations, peripheral tissues, brain regions, methylation platforms, pre-processing pipelines, correlation metrics, adjustment procedures and criteria for reporting CpGs.

+TRACE-CpG aims to systematically identify these studies and harmonise their CpG-level results into a common database from which secondary analyses can be performed.
+This enables the published evidence base to be comprehensively characterised, including the extent to which apparent cross-tissue concordance is reproducible across independent datasets and tissue comparisons.

+## Scope

+Studies are considered for TRACE-CpG where they provide genome-wide DNAm data from matched human brain and peripheral tissue samples and either:

+- report CpG-level cross-tissue concordance statistics; or
+- provide sufficiently complete CpG-by-sample methylation data and sample metadata for CpG-level concordance to be derived.

+Peripheral tissues may include blood, saliva, buccal tissue and other accessible non-brain tissues where eligible data are identified.

+Brain samples may include postmortem or surgically resected tissue and may represent different anatomical regions.

+Both array-based and sequencing-based methylation studies are eligible where the required CpG-level information can be obtained.

+## TRACE-CpG database

+### Unit of observation

+The fundamental observation in TRACE-CpG is a **CpG × tissue-comparison estimate**.

+A CpG may therefore occur multiple times where concordance has been estimated between the same peripheral tissue and multiple brain regions, or under different analytical conditions.

+For example, a study may report separate correlations between blood DNAm and DNAm in:

+- prefrontal cortex;
+- entorhinal cortex;
+- superior temporal gyrus; and
+- cerebellum.

+These represent distinct cross-tissue estimates and are retained separately.

+Accordingly, a CpG identifier alone does not uniquely identify a database observation.
+The identifying fields additionally include the contributing dataset, tissue comparison and, where relevant, analytical specification.

+### Data retained

+For each CpG-level observation, TRACE-CpG will retain, where available:

+- CpG identifier;
+- gene annotation;
+- chromosome and genomic position;
+- genic annotation;
+- CpG-island context;
+- source study;
+- dataset or resource name;
+- DOI and/or PMID;
+- sample size;
+- brain region;
+- harmonised brain-region category;
+- peripheral tissue;
+- harmonised peripheral-tissue category;
+- tissue pair;
+- correlation coefficient;
+- correlation metric;
+- P-value and/or adjusted P-value;
+- source-data scope (e.g. genome-wide, filtered or statistically selected);
+- original CpG-selection or concordance definition;
+- methylation platform;
+- live versus postmortem brain tissue;
+- population characteristics, where available;
+- analytical adjustment information, where available; and
+- transformations or harmonisation applied within TRACE-CpG.

+Additional study-, sample-, CpG- or analysis-level variables may be incorporated where available and relevant to the interpretation, harmonisation or subsequent analysis of cross-tissue DNAm concordance.

+Original source information is retained to allow individual observations to be traced to the contributing study or dataset.

+### Published and TRACE-derived estimates

+Where possible, TRACE-CpG distinguishes between:

+- **source-reported estimates** — concordance statistics reported by the original investigators; and
+- **TRACE-derived estimates** — concordance statistics calculated from publicly available CpG-by-sample methylation data using a documented TRACE-CpG workflow.

+The original analytical definition and processing status are retained so that estimates generated under different pipelines are not assumed to be directly equivalent.

+### Complete and filtered datasets

+Where complete or substantially complete CpG-level correlation matrices are available, all eligible correlation estimates are retained irrespective of correlation magnitude or statistical significance.

+Some published resources provide only subsets of CpGs selected according to statistical, variability or other criteria.
+These datasets remain eligible, but their selection status is explicitly recorded.

+Prespecified correlation thresholds are therefore used for derived classifications and analyses rather than as general inclusion criteria for the master database.

+---

+## Currently identified cross-tissue resources

+The initial development of TRACE-CpG has been informed by published matched-tissue resources including:

+- **Hannon E, et al. (2015).** *Epigenetics*, 10(11), 1024–1032.
+  DOI: 10.1080/15592294.2015.1100786

+- **Edgar RD, et al. (2017).** *Translational Psychiatry*, 7, e1187.
+  DOI: 10.1038/tp.2017.171

+- **Braun PR, et al. (2019).** *Translational Psychiatry*, 9, 47.
+  DOI: 10.1038/s41398-019-0376-y

+- **Sommerer Y, et al. (2022).** *Clinical Epigenetics*, 14, 139.
+  DOI: 10.1186/s13148-022-01357-w

+- **Nishitani S, et al. (2023).** *Translational Psychiatry*, 13, 72.
+  DOI: 10.1038/s41398-023-02370-0

+This list describes resources identified during initial development and should not be interpreted as the final set of studies eligible for TRACE-CpG.
+Final inclusion is determined through the systematic screening workflow.

+---

+## Prototype resource

+The current repository contains a **developmental prototype** of the TRACE-CpG database and web application.

+The prototype was assembled from a subset of published resources to establish and test:

+- data structures;
+- tissue and brain-region harmonisation;
+- CpG annotation;
+- visualisation approaches;
+- database querying;
+- data extraction procedures; and
+- the interactive application architecture.

+The prototype should therefore not be interpreted as the final systematically identified TRACE-CpG evidence base.

 # TRACE-CpG:
 **TRACE-CpG**: **T**issue **R**eference-database for **A**nalysing **C**oncordant-**T**issue **E**pigenetics